Home care instructions for the general public

-- Anyone who is in isolation or quarantine should try to stay away from other people in the home.
+- Anyone who is in isolation or masking for 10 days after exposure should try to stay away from other people in the home.

 - People who are sick should stay home for the entire isolation period, except to go to the doctor.
-If they do have to go outside, the patient should wear a surgical mask.
+If they do have to go outside, the patient should wear a N95, KN95, or surgical mask.

-- Only one person should take care of the person in isolation or quarantine.
+- Only one person should take care of the person in isolation.
 This person should be the only person to have direct contact with the patient or their room.
 For example, this person should bring them meals, help get them clean, and help change sheets.

 - Try to limit the number of people in the home.
 If people who aren’t caring for the patient can temporarily live somewhere else, they should.
 If they cannot, they should limit contact with the patient as much as possible.

 - Visitors and people who do not need to be in the home should not visit.
-If someone else must come into the home, they should avoid close contact with the patient and should wear a surgical mask.
+If someone else must come into the home, they should avoid close contact with the patient and should wear a N95, KN95, or surgical mask.

 Preventive Measures That Patients Should Follow